krishraghuram/contribook/computernetworks/transport.rst

     much more complex.

-    To give an idea, each host will have multiple applications using the network, to send and receive data,
+    To give an idea, each host will have multiple applications using the network, sending and receiving data
-    from various other hosts in the network.
+    from various other places in the network.

 .. note::